By implementing important scientific strength training theoriesc and principles, your training will become both effective and fun.

 Variables

-Your results are tagged with your individual input variables which affects performance such as level, body weight, height, waist to hip ratio, age and dominant muscle fiber type.
+Your results are tagged with your individual input variables which affect performance such as level, body weight, height, waist- to- hip ratio, age and dominant muscle fiber type.

 Mirror Athlete